Efficient Reallocation under Additive and Responsive Preferences: Additive utilities

 We will consider Pareto optimality and individual rationality with respect to additive utilities.
-The following lemma shows that the computation of an individually rational and Pareto-improving assignment is at least as hard as the problem of deciding whether a given assignment is Pareto optimal:
+The following lemma shows that the computation of an individually rational and Pareto improving assignment is at least as hard as the problem of deciding whether a given assignment is Pareto optimal:

 \begin{lemma} If there exists a polynomial-time algorithm to compute a Pareto optimal and individually rational assignment, then there exists a polynomial-time algorithm to test Pareto optimality. \end{lemma} \begin{proof} We assume that there is a polynomial-time algorithm $A$ to compute an individually rational and Pareto optimal assignment.
 Consider an assignment $p$ for which Pareto optimality needs to be tested.
 We can use $A$ to compute an assignment $q$ which is individually rational for the initial endowment $p$ and Pareto optimal.
 By individual rationality $u_i(q(i))\geq u_i(p(i))$ for all $i\in N$.
 If $u_i(q(i))= u_i(p(i))$ for all $i\in N$, then $p$ is Pareto optimal simply because $q$ is Pareto optimal.
-However if there exists $i\in N$ such that $u_i(q(i))> u_i(p(i))$, it means that $p$ is \emph{not} Pareto optimal. \end{proof}
+However, if there exists $i\in N$ such that $u_i(q(i))> u_i(p(i))$, it means that $p$ is \emph{not} Pareto optimal. \end{proof}

+For Example~\ref{example-basic}, assume first that the initial assignment is $p$.
+Then computing a Pareto optimal and individually rational assignment will return $p'$ (note that for this example there is no other individually rational and Pareto optimal assignment; of course, in general there may be several).
+Since $p'$ Pareto dominates $p$, we conclude that $p$ is not Pareto optimal.
+Now, assume that the initial assignment is $p'$.
+Then computing a Pareto optimal and individually rational assignment will return $p'$, therefore, $p'$ is Pareto optimal.

-A Pareto optimal assignment can be computed trivially by giving each object to the agent who {values} it the most. \citet{BoLa14b} proved that a problem concerning coalitional manipulation in sequential allocation is NP-complete (Proposition 6).
+A Pareto optimal assignment can be computed trivially by giving each object to the agent who values it the most.\footnote{Note that this particular assignment also maximizes social welfare.} \citet{BoLa14b} proved that a problem concerning coalitional manipulation in sequential allocation is NP-complete (Proposition 6).
 The result can be reinterpreted as follows.

-\begin{theorem} Testing Pareto optimality of a given assignment is weakly coNP-complete for $n=2$ and identical preferences. \end{theorem}
+\begin{theorem} Testing Pareto optimality of a given assignment is weakly coNP-complete, even for $n=2$ and identical ordinal preferences. \end{theorem}